 Exercises to combine with the Go-Tryke bike

-In this section you will find some exercise ideas.
-For some, they are inspired by videos found on YouTube.
-Other exercises are done using purchased, modified, or built machines.
-All these exercises are from the GBY SA training method, if you can combine them with regular Go-Tryke outings, they will be the icing on the cake.
+In this section you will find some exercises.
+Some of them have been developed based on videos found on YouTube.
+Other exercises are done using purchased, modified, or built euipment.
+All these exercises have been developed by GBY SA, if they are combined with regular use of the Go-Tryke, they will be the icing on the cake.

-Why exercises?
-To strengthen what works, progress in what works little and move (stimulate?) what no longer works!
+Why exercising?
+To strengthen what is still working, progress on what is working a little and make you move (stimulate?) what is no longer working!
 Movement is life.
-You will see other progress like: more (few) bedsores, better digestion, less medication, better sleep, more strength and endurance, better mood, etc.
+You will see other progresses such as: no more (few) bedsores, better digestion, less medication, better sleep, more strength and endurance, better mood, etc.

 Customize the exercises with the help of a competent person!